lisa-t3/lisa-t3/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning a bit of different things in Tech